 NBA fans are likely to make a comparison between players whether they have the best performance in the past regular seasons.
 And people may curious about who has the best chance to win the MVP award in the current season.
 For example, “Lebron James” vs. “Giannis Antetokounmpo” in the 2019–2020 season.

 Predicting the MVP player is a complicated thing since there are no obvious criteria to decide whether a player could be considered as an MVP potential winner.
 Besides, the voting system was not even consistent in the past.
 For example, in the 1979–80 season, the MVP was selected by a vote of NBA players.
-Since the 1980–81 season, the award is decided by a panel of sportswriters and broadcasters [1].
+However, the award is decided by a panel of sportswriters and broadcasters since the 1980–81 season [1].

 Thanks to the increasing comprehensive data in NBA historical statistics, different data mining techniques can be applied to find hidden but valuable knowledge from the past and to impact the sports industry in the future.
 This project mainly focuses on how to utilize the Random Forest algorithm to create a robust model for predicting the NBA MVP award winner.

 Data Description

-NBA Player Season dataset: Seasons_Stats.csv [2]
+NBA Player Season dataset

+(filename: Seasons_Stats.csv )

+The data-set contains aggregate individual statistics for 67 NBA seasons.
+From basic box-score attributes such as points, assists, rebounds etc., to more advanced money-ball like features such as Value Over Replacement.
+[2] The “seasons_ststs: dataset contains 53 variables and over 24,000 observations.
+The variables in the data set are shown below with the appropriate roles and levels: